Last updated on January 10th, 2026 at 03:54 pm

 Be sure to follow all label instructions and local state regulations regarding insecticides.
 Rosebush’s problems can be solved no matter where you live read on.

-Roses’ biggest problem is aphids and they love the new shoots of roses they will suck the life out of stems and foliage.
-They are usually green in color and they love new growth.
+Roses’ biggest problem is aphids, which love the new shoots of roses.
+They will suck the life out of the stems and foliage.
+They are usually green in color, and they love new growth.
 Aphids are very small bugs about 1/8 inch long.
 They are green, red, black, or brown in color.
 They usually attack new growth in the masses.
 (See photo at top)

 Thrips are also a problem for roses.
-These small thin insects hide inside the rose bloom thus preventing it from blooming.
-There are over 6,000 species of thrips and the scientific name is “Thysanoptera”.
+These small,l thin insects hide inside the rose bloom thus preventing it from blooming.
+There are over 6,000 species of thrips, and the scientific name is “Thysanoptera”.
 See images and more information on these insects on Wikipedia.

-It is best to use a system insecticide meaning a solution or granules that you apply to the ground.
+It is best to use a systemic insecticide, meaning a solution or granules that you apply to the ground.
 The root system takes it in and throughout the rosebud stems and all.
 This poison will kill thrips and aphids.

 Rose Bush Problems